 Joshua E. Young

 Joshua is a prolific Producer/Director holding an Associate of Arts with a Media Specialist Certificate from Rock Valley College, as well as, B.A. in Communications and M.F.A. in Independent Filmmaking and Digital Imaging from Governors State University.
-His film credits include Producer/Editor of sci-fi/thriller THROUGH DARKNESS (currently in postproduction), Producer/Editor of independent, short documentary SEARCHING FOR LADY DAY: A PORTRAIT IN STEEL (2017), Unit Production Manager of independent, horror feature RAYMOND DID IT (2011), and Producer/Writer/Director of short, action/comedy RUN (2010).
+His film credits span genres including work on short and feature films.
 During his education at GSU, Joshua climbed the production ranks of the full-service studio facility on campus from production assistant to Director/Executive Producer of the Department of Digital Learning.
-His television credits are extensive and include: National Endowment for the Humanities grant-funded production "Veterans Speak: War, Trauma, and the Humanities" (Producer/Director), "Respond to Violence: The Impact of Mental Health” (Production Manager/Director), “Reflections on Fatherhood with John W. Fountain” (Associate Producer/Editor), “Respond to Violence: Communities in Crisis” (Editor).
+His television credits are extensive and include: "Sweet Home Chicago Blues: Celebrating 50 Years of Alligator Records" (Executive Producer), National Endowment for the Humanities grant-funded production "Veterans Speak: War, Trauma, and the Humanities" (Producer/Director), "Respond to Violence: The Impact of Mental Health” (Production Manager/Director), “Reflections on Fatherhood with John W. Fountain” (Associate Producer/Editor), “Respond to Violence: Communities in Crisis” (Editor), and many more.
 He has also helped to develop courses in GSU’s Media Studies Program and taught studio-based television production.

 Contact me at: email@example.com